spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 ## Add authorization to Mailcoach UI

 By default you can only use the Mailcoach on a local environment.
 To use it in other environment you need to register an gate check.
-Head over to [the section on authorizing users](TODO: add link) to learn more.
+Head over to [the section on authorizing users](docs/package/using-the-ui/authorizing-users) to learn more.

 ## Visit the UI

-After performing all these steps, you should be able to vist the Mailcoach UI at `/mailcoach`.
+After performing all these steps, you should be able to visit the Mailcoach UI at `/mailcoach`.

 Before sending out a real campaign, we highly recommend creating a small email list with a couple of test email addresses and send a campaign to it.
 This way, you can verify that sending mails, and the open & click tracking are all working correctly.